-Learning about your treatment options available in NJ can be like learning a new language.
-However, the differences between stereotactic radiosurgery vs. Gamma Knife doesn’t have to be confusing.
+Learning about the treatment options available to you in NJ can be like learning a new language.
+Let’s clarify the differences between stereotactic radiosurgery vs. Gamma Knife.

 What is Stereotactic Radiosurgery?

 Stereotactic radiosurgery is an advanced form of radiation therapy.
-In contrast to other radiation treatments, stereotactic radiosurgery targets small areas with highly focused, intense beams of radiation.
-As a result, healthy surrounding tissues receive less radiation.
-This allows the doctor to treat only the area of interest, sparing adjacent structures.
-The end result is an effective treatment with fewer unpleasant side effects than more traditional forms of radiation therapy.
+In contrast to other radiation treatments, it targets small areas with highly focused, intense radiation beams.
+Because the doctor only treats the area of interest, the healthy surrounding tissues receive less radiation.
+The result is an effective treatment with fewer unpleasant side effects than more traditional forms of radiation therapy.

 Different stereotactic radiosurgery delivery systems have emerged of the past 60 years.
 The patient’s position during treatment and the way radiation is delivered varies from system to system.
 However, the overall principle of focused radiation therapy is the same.
-Some of the stereotactic radiosurgery systems available in the tri-state area are Gamma Knife radiosurgery, CyberKnife and TrueBeam STx.
-These are all types of stereotactic radiosurgery, which answers the original question of the difference between stereotactic radiosurgery and Gamma Knife.
+Some of the stereotactic radiosurgery systems available in the tri-state area are Gamma Knife, CyberKnife and TrueBeam STx.

 Gamma Knife Radiosurgery

-Now that you understand the difference between stereotactic radiosurgery vs Gamma Knife radiation, it can be helpful to learn about what makes Gamma Knife radiosurgery unique.
-The Gamma Knife system was developed specifically to treat conditions of the brain and head.
-Some other types of stereotactic radiosurgery can treat any site of the body but lack the specialization the Gamma Knife system possesses.
+The Gamma Knife radiation system treats conditions of the brain and head.
+Some other types of stereotactic radiosurgery can treat any body site but lack the Gamma Knife system’s specialization.

-Gamma Knife radiosurgery takes place in an outpatient setting.
-This means you do not have to stay overnight in the hospital.
-In fact, most patients return home an hour or two after the completion of treatment.
-Though some patients may experience a mild headache, fatigue or nausea after treatment, most people are back to normal activity levels within a day or two of the procedure.
+This nonsurgical procedure occurs in an outpatient setting, so you don’t have to stay overnight in the hospital.
+Most patients return home an hour or two after the completion of treatment.
+Though some patients may experience a mild headache, fatigue or nausea after treatment, most people are back to normal activity levels within two days of the procedure.